vkohaupt/vokoscreenNG/README.md

 Please translate only at Transifex, it is very easy. https://www.transifex.com/vkohaupt/vokoscreen/

+### Installer
+Windows and Linux installation routines are not provided, because each platform, installer and package manager has its own special features.
+That means make-install, metadata, desktop files, icons, manpage, logo must be create and provided itself.
+All the images and logos that come with vokoscreenNG are free.
+You can be change in size itself be used for your own installer or package manager.

 ## Code Contributions
 If you want to contribute code, please ask beforehand whether your idea finds harmony.
 Your source code must be in separate files and published under the MIT-License.